Composition Design of Shape Memory Ceramics based on Gaussian Processes: Conclusion

+In summary, we have presented a Gaussian process (GP) framework capable of accurately predicting both the transformation temperatures and the lattice parameters for the monoclinic and tetragonal structures of a chosen ceramic system.
+By predicting the lattice parameters across a wide range of synthetic compositions, this framework reveals a strong correlation between the middle eigenvalues of the stretch tensor and the maximum deviation from the exact satisfaction of the cofactor conditions.
+Thus, framework helps in revealing that max$|q(f)|$ criteria is equivalent to the experimentally observed equidistance condition.\\

+We selected and fabricated a synthetic composition—31.75ZrO$_2$--\allowbreak 37.75HfO$_2$--\allowbreak 14.5Y$_{0.5}$Ta$_{0.5}$O$_2$--\allowbreak 1.5Er$_2$O$_3$—that closely satisfies the equidistant criterion.
+Differential thermal analysis (DTA) and X-ray diffraction (XRD) were employed to measure its transformation temperature and lattice parameters, respectively; the experimental results were found to be in good agreement with the values predicted by the GP models.
 The steps described in the GP framework could also be applied to new ceramic systems having additional dopants for accurate prediction of their transformation temperature and lattice parameters.
 Such machine learning models have applications in detecting synthetic compositions with predicted desired properties, thus reducing efforts in experiments by informing targeted values in the compositional space.\\

-We selected a synthetic composition 31.75Zr-37.75Hf-14.5Y-14.5Ta-1.5Er that satisfied all four design criteria required to reduce the thermal hysteresis in ZrO$_2$ based ceramics.
+The selected composition satisfied all four design criteria ($\lambda_2^{(2)}=1$, low volume change, solid solubility, high transformation temperature ($M_\text{s}$ > 500 $\degree \text{C}$)) required to minimize thermal hysteresis in ZrO$_2$-based ceramics.
 However, in the differential thermal analysis experiment, we found a high value of thermal hysteresis: $\Delta T = 137 \degree \text{C}$.
 Thus, the current four criteria are not universal for ceramics, and they do not always result in low hysteresis ceramic.
 In the future work, there is a need to explore a new dopant that could reduce the tetragonality ratio of the parent phase to an extent that the ceramic system fully transforms from cubic to monoclinic.
 This is because the cubic to monoclinic phase transformation results in a greater number of variants of the martensite compared to the tetragonal to monoclinic transformation.
-This allows more variants to orient themselves to allow for large deformation during phase transformation and satisfy the cofactor conditions. \\
+This allows more variants to orient themselves to allow for large deformation during phase transformation and satisfy the cofactor conditions.\\